-However, learning strategies, judgment and decision making, instructing, critical thinking, coordination, complex problem solving, active listening, and active learning are also vital.
+However, learning strategies, judgment and decision making, teaching, critical thinking, coordination, complex problem solving, active listening, and active learning are also helpful.

-Aside from the previously mentioned interpersonal and academic skills, there are a few more that are not as obvious and widely-recognized, though equally crucial for various legal jobs.
+Aside from the previously mentioned interpersonal and academic skills, there are a few more that are not as obvious and widely recognized, though equally important for various legal jobs.

 Logical thinking, for example, is vital for lawyers in particular as their craft directly involves applying facts to the law.
 Observing a situation and ascertaining whether the rule is applicable, or if any exceptions apply to the rule is a must for attorneys.
 Finding fault in the arguments of the other side is also a requirement deriving from one's logic skills.